mavam/trac-hub/README.md

 github issue:

     ./trac-hub -S

+If you migrate to a bare github, you might want want to ensure that the ticket ids do not change.
+In this case you can create dummy tikcets forids missing in trac (because they were deleted).
+The process might interrupt, so you can still specify the first number to transfer.

+    /trac-hub -M -s 601

 *Note*: when converting your trac setup to github, it is prudent to first try the migration into a test repository which you can delete afterwards.
 If this